-The program is seeking applicants who have the academic, personal and professional qualifications that would make them outstanding prospects toward becoming ethically sensitive, well-informed and highly competent practitioners.
-They should possess high academic aptitude and a demonstrable pattern of interest and personal qualifications that would enable them to function effectively in working with problems of individuals, families and social systems.
+The program is seeking applicants who have the academic, personal and professional qualifications that would make them outstanding prospects toward becoming ethically sensitive, well-informed, and highly competent practitioners.
+They should possess high academic aptitude and a demonstrable pattern of interest and personal qualifications that would enable them to function effectively in working with problems of individuals, families, and social systems.
 Applicants with a bachelor’s degree and excellent undergraduate credentials or a master’s degree in psychology or a related mental-health discipline will be given full consideration.
-The application deadline for the PsyD program is January 9th.
-That means that everything must be received by January 9th.
-Any application materials received after January 9th will not be considered.
+The deadline for the Psy.D. application is January 8.
+That means that everything must be received by January 8.
+Any application materials received after January 8 will not be considered.

-- Provide acceptable scores on the Verbal Reasoning, Quantitative Reasoning, and Analytical Writing sections of the Graduate Record Examination (GRE) are required and are used in combination with grades and professional experience to inform admission decisions.
+- Provide acceptable scores on the Verbal Reasoning, Quantitative Reasoning, and Analytical Writing sections of the Graduate Record Examination (GRE).
+These are used in combination with grades and professional experience to inform admission decisions.
 Minimum scores of 148 on both the Verbal Reasoning and Quantitative Reasoning sections of the GRE are strongly recommended.
 Our Institution Code is R2363.
 For more information please go to www.gre.org.

 - Foreign students must present an acceptable TOEFL score and all international academic credentials must be reviewed by World Education Services (wes.org).

-- A personal interview will be required for all finalists.
+- Attend a personal interview required for all finalists.

-The Application for Admission may be completed online by clicking here.
-Personal Statements and CVs/resumes must be uploaded when completing the application.
-It is best to have these documents and the email contact information for your three recommenders ready when you begin your application.
+The Application for Admission may be completed online.
+Personal statements and CVs/resumes must be uploaded when completing the application.
+It is best to have these documents and the e-mail contact information for your three recommenders ready when you begin your application.

-Documents that are not uploaded, such as transcripts and test scores should be sent directly from the institution or testing service to:
+Documents that are not uploaded, such as transcripts and test scores should be sent directly from the institution or testing service to the following address: